 There are four major issues that determine the effectiveness of probiotics:

 - Viability: The first issue is the viability of the bacteria.
-Basically, are they still alive?
+Basically, are they still alive and will they remain alive in your gut?
 Unfortunately, in many cases, there are little if any viable bacteria in many products on the market.
 If they aren’t alive, then they aren’t going to do you any good.To try to avoid this problem, at the very minimum, generally it is prudent to select a product that is refrigerated.
 Hopefully, it was refrigerated in transit and in storage as well.
 Even if it is freeze-dried, which helps, it should also be refrigerated to help maintain viability.
 There are also some shelf stable products now available, but it’s very difficult for the average person to tell the difference from the shelf stable products and the imposters.

 - Quantity: A good probiotic product will guarantee that you get at least 25 billion live bacteria.
 Many products only have 1-10 billion or so organisms, or don’t even tell you how many they have.
 These probably aren’t worth taking, even if they are viable.The digestive tract contains trillions of bacteria.
 So a billion may sound like a lot, but it may not have much impact if you are particularly deficient in good bacteria.
 In fact, even a high-quality product with 25 billion bacteria may not have much impact on improving your situation.You may need to supplement with hundreds of billions of bacteria over a period of weeks.
 There are very few supplements capable of providing you this much good bacteria.